/*

 /**

-* Returns an outline Shape
+* Returns an outline Shape which encloses the area that

-* should be painted when the Shape
+* should be painted when the Shape is stroked according

 * to the rules defined by the

-* object implementing the Stroke
+* object implementing the Stroke interface.

-* @param p a Shape
+* @param p a Shape to be stroked

-* @return the stroked outline Shape
+* @return the stroked outline Shape.

 */